Library Search Tips and Frequently Asked Questions

 Why am I being asked to sign in?

 You do not need to sign-in to Library Catalog + Articles to search the tool or access e-content.
 Signing in enables you to view loan periods for items, recall items that are checked out, and save records and searches across sessions.

 If you are off-campus, you must sign into the library’s VPN to access licensed online content.

 How do I access library databases, journal articles and ebooks from off campus?

 If you are a UC Davis Student, Staff, or Faculty member, learn how to connect from offsite using the VPN .

 How do I request items from Archives and Special Collections?

 To begin the request process, you will need to sign up for an Aeon account (learn how to use Aeon).
 Once you have identified items in UC Library Search, you can request materials via the Get It feature in the record.
 Click on the Special Collections link and you will be prompted to the Aeon Account log-in page.
 You can find more specific information on requesting materials from Archives and Special Collections here.

 How do I get or renew my library card?

 Student library accounts are automatically active and renew quarterly with current registration.
 Faculty and staff may activate their accounts at the library or online.
 Users unaffiliated with UC Davis may apply for library privileges at the library.
-For more information regarding types of accounts, privileges, and proxy accounts, please visit the Library Cards and Proxy Accounts webpage.
+For more information regarding types of accounts, privileges, and proxy accounts, please see Library Account Types and Descriptions.